We’ve been following a gold torc through history.

 “You don’t know that.”

 “Don’t I?”
-Marla popped open her bag and pulled out her phone.
+Janet popped open her bag, then pulled out her phone.
 “Here.”
 She tapped its screen and turned it around.
 “Maybe this will help.”

-A kick in the teeth would have hurt less than the photograph Marla held up to her.
+A kick in the teeth would have hurt less than the photograph she displayed.

 Relax, they said, you’re trying too hard.
 You should adopt.
 Women always get pregnant after they adopt.